-- Prior to release, each lot of reagent was tested using the recommended test methods listed in this IFU.
-The tests complied with the test requirements as stated in the current version/issue of the "Guidelines for the Blood Transfusion Services in the United Kingdom". - The Quality Control of the reagents was performed using red cells with phenotypes that were verified by a UK blood transfusion centre and had been washed with PBS or Isotonic saline prior to use.
+Prior to release, each lot of this reagent was tested using the

+- recommended test methods listed in this IFU.
+The tests complied with the test requirements as stated in the the "Guidelines for the Blood Transfusion Services in the United Kingdom". - The Quality Control of the reagents was performed using red cells with phenotypes that were verified by a UK blood transfusion centre and had 2 been washed with PBS or Isotonic saline prior to use.